How I hand off designs to developers with Sketch y Zeplin

-Delivering interface designs to developers is not an easy task, many designers try to create guidelines manually where they show font sizes, colors, components, space, margins etc … but this takes a lot of work and keeping it updated is a nightmare.
+Delivering interface designs to developers is not an easy task.
+Many designers try to create guidelines manually to show font sizes, colors, components, space, margins, etc. This takes a lot of work, and keeps it updated is a nightmare.

-There are several applications that serve to do this work in a more orderly and efficient way: Invision, Avocado and Zeplin to name a few.
-In this post I will explain how I use Zeplin to handle this important task.
+Several applications serve to do this work in a more orderly and efficient way: Invision, Avocado, and Zeplin, to name a few.
+In this post, I will explain how I use Zeplin to handle this important task.

 Table of content